-Okay, it is summer and it may not be the right time of year for this blog - but rain and boredom can strike at any time, so I’d like to embrace the un-trendy and give a shout out to board games.
+Okay, summer is over, the nights are drawing in and rain and boredom can strike at any time, so I’d like to embrace the un-trendy and give a shout out to board games.

 It’s always easier to have a conversation with your children (or any other human for that matter) while you’re doing something else.
 Walking is good, because you’re side by side, breathing regularly and out of doors.
 Cooking is good for the same alignment reasons, and you’re both focused on a shared task.
 But games are great because the emotional odds are already ramped up, so you tend to get more honest responses.